Co-op Closing Costs in Brooklyn

 • Building Managing Agent Closing Fee: $500

-Disclaimer: This breakdown is a sample estimate for planning purposes only.
-Actual closing costs can vary significantly based on the specific co-op’s fee schedule, the terms of the deal, financing and lender requirements, and each party’s legal and tax situation.
-Buyer and seller costs should be confirmed with the managing agent, lender, and your attorney for the specific transaction.
+This breakdown is a sample estimate for planning purposes only.
+Actual closing costs vary based on the specific building's fee schedule, the terms of the deal, financing requirements, and each party's legal and tax situation.
+Confirm all costs with the managing agent, lender, and your attorney before closing.

 Craig Yoskowitz Brooklyn real estate agent